 A lion tattoo is a grand sight to see in and of it but if you are looking for a sleeker look, consider a tribal style design of this mighty mammal.

-Lions have a close link to astrology for the Leos born in July and August.
+Lions have a close connection to astrology for the Leos born in July and August.

-There is no stopping the fierce feeling you’ll get when you tattoo a tribal lion!
+There is no stopping the wild feeling you’ll get when you tattoo a tribal lion!

 - Tribal Monkey Tattoos